-Van Fleet, James Alward, born 19-03-1892 in coytesville, New Jersey, grew up and was trained with a number of illustrious military men.
+Van Fleet, James Alward, born 19-03-1892 in Coytesville, New Jersey, and his parents moved to Florida when he was an infant and he was raised there.
+Van Fleet received his high school education at the Summerlin Institute in Bartow, Florida.
+He grew up and was trained with a number of illustrious military men.
 He was a class mate of General Dwight Eisenhower and General Omar “Brad” Bradley

 Death and burial ground of Van Fleet, James Alward.

 General Van Fleet passed away on 23-09-1992, very old age of 100 in Polk City, Florida.
 He was buried with his wife Helen, born Moore, who died old age 91, on 05-01-1984, and his son James in Section 7 of the Arlington National Cemetery.
 Close by in Section 7, the Major General, Commander 1st Division Northwest, Clift Andrus, Major General, Commander 35th Division, nicknamed “Santa Fe” , Their casualties during the war, total, 7.296, killed in action 1.018 and wounded in action 6.278.
 Also buried here Paul Baade, Air Force Lieutenant General, Operation “Market Garden”, Louis Brereton and General, Chief of Staff of Sixth Army, George Henry Decker, and General, Commander 85th Infantry Division, nickname “Custer” , Wade “Ham” Haislip